 He then runs back into the crowd on the left and disappears.

-I would soon come across this same person in other footage trying his best to use the occasion to start a conflict with the cops.
-I will show two others.
+We would soon come across this same person in other footage trying his best to use the occasion to start a conflict with the cops.
+We will show two others.

 As the guy on the microphone shouts “Blessed are the peace-makers” the cop kicker runs straight up to Garda lines and hurls a plastic barrier at them.